cryotools/cosipy/README.md

 ## Output

 # Config options
+### describe everything possible!

-## Open issues:
+# Open issues:

 * densification
 * subsurface melt (penetrating radiation)

-## Planed parameterisations and included processes:
+# Planed parameterisations and included processes:
 * add heat flux from liquid precipitation
 * add liquid precipitation to surface melt
 * superimposed ice

+#
 Please branch or fork your version, do not change the master.

 You are allowed to use and modify this code in a noncommercial manner and by